Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/bank/README.md

 ## Sample Data

+An example of how the dataset is structured:

 | age | job | marital | education | default | balance | housing | loan | contact | day_of_week  | month | duration | campaign | pdays | previous | poutcome | **y** |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 44 | entrepreneur | married | tertiary | no | 3463 | yes | yes | cellular | 28 | jan | 290 | 2 | 153 | 3 | failure | no |